 I’ve always had trouble napping.
 I could be dead tired and in need of a nap, but I’ll close my eyes and nothing will happen.
 Sometimes my mind will race.
 Sometimes it won’t.
-I would say the odds of me being able to fall asleep for 20-40 minutes was about 10-20% until recently.
+I would say the odds of me being able to fall asleep for 20-40 minutes were about 10-20% until recently.
 The fact I have trouble napping seems odd because I am a champion night sleeper.

 At night, I tend to fall asleep within a minute of closing my eyes, usually around 10:30 PM.
 From there I often sleep a solid 8 hours.
 A few years ago I used to wake up early and be unable to fall back asleep.
-I’ve reduced that problem a lot and recently have been using the sugar/salt sleep hack with amazing back to sleep success.
+I’ve reduced that problem a lot and recently have been using the sugar/salt sleep hack with amazing back-to-sleep success.

 In the past 5 years, my night sleep has gotten better and better, yet napping success has remained a mystery.
 However, recently I theorized that the techniques I use for successful night sleep are the wrong strategies for napping.